-The shoreline vegetation model validation Monitor will be carried out over a 10-year period, but with the majority of work being done in Years 1 and 10.
-In Year 1 of the Monitor, monitoring activities will be focused of the refinement of the SV model based on a preliminary assessment of model validity (Upper Campbell Lake Reservoir only), a redefinition of baseline conditions for comparative purposes in ten years time, the set up of all study site locations, the installation of measuring equipment and survey benchmarks, and a clear definition of all methods and procedures.
-Formal testing of the SV model will be done in Year 10 when all study sites will be resampled to establish shoreline conditions following WUP implementation.
-In the intervening years, the only monitoring work to be carried out is the continuous recording of water levels at the two study reservoirs and the diversion lake selected for study.
+The shoreline vegetation model validation Monitor will be carried out over a five-year period, but with the majority of work being done in Years 1 and 5.
+In Year 1 of the Monitor, monitoring activities were focused of the refinement of the SV model based on a preliminary assessment of model validity (Upper Campbell Lake Reservoir only), a redefinition of baseline conditions for comparative purposes in five years' time, the set-up of all study site locations, the installation of measuring equipment and survey benchmarks, and a clear definition of all methods and procedures.
+Formal testing of the SVM will be done in Year 5 when all study sites will be re-sampled to establish shoreline conditions following WUP implementation.
+In the intervening years, the only monitoring work to be carried out is the continuous recording of water levels for study.

-A preliminary report will be prepared Year 1 of the Monitor as per Section 2.3.5, which will include accurate descriptions of all equipment, transect and survey benchmark locations, detailed instructions of all methods and a discussion of preliminary analyses done to date.
-A comprehensive report on shoreline vegetation model validation will only be prepared at the conclusion of the Monitor in Year 10, as per Section 2.3.5.
+A preliminary report was prepared Year 1 of the Monitor as per Section 2.3.5.
+A comprehensive report on shoreline vegetation model validation will only be prepared at the conclusion of the Monitor in Year 5, as per Section 2.3.5.
 A summary of the Monitor schedule can be found in Table 10.1.